dremenets/tasker/README.md

-Window Service Tasker
+Windows Service Tasker
 ======================

-Window Service based on TopShelf with using EF6, NLog
+Windows Service based on TopShelf with using EF6, NLog.
+RabbitMQ is used for messaging between DB and windows service.